ambertrand/Fitness-Tracker/README.md

  * [Contact](#contact)

 ## Description
- A fun application to track burgers as they are logged and eaten using MySQL, Node.js, Express.js & Handlebars.
+ A fun application to log workouts and exercises using Node.js, Express, MongoDB & Mongoose.

 ### Project Link:
 [Fitness-Tracker]()